Top 10 best hybrid cars 2022

 Petrol-electric hybrid technology has become so ubiquitous that the cheapest hybrid cars can be had for the same price as a family hatchback

-You’ll probably associate hybrid cars with the Toyota Prius because it was one of the very first mainstream hybrids back in the late 1990s - and the subsequent models have moved the game on again.
-These days, Toyota puts the Prius’ eco-friendly powertrain in several different models, including an SUV and a family hatchback, while other manufacturers have developed their own hybrid powertrain technology in an effort to cut harmful tailpipe emissions.
+You’ll probably associate hybrid cars with the Toyota Prius because it was one of the very first mainstream hybrids back in the late 1990s - and the subsequent models moved the game on again.
+These days, the Prius has been replaced by family hatches and SUVs, while other manufacturers have developed their own hybrid powertrain technology in an effort to cut harmful tailpipe emissions.

 Among an array of similar looking SUVs and crossovers, the bold styling of the Hyundai Tucson is a breath of fresh air.
 From the nose of the car, where the headlights are integrated into the grille, to the aluminium trim pieces on the D-pillar and the sculpted wheelarches - giving it a very distinctive look when compared to rivals.